Lake Pinaroo

 Lake Pinaroo lies in the north west corner of Sturt National Park, a protected national park in the Far West region of New South Wales, Australia.
 The location covers an area of 718.8 ha, approximately 80 km north-west of Tibooburra and 24 km south-east of Cameron Corner.
-Grid coordinates 29°06’S, 141°13’E. On 19 March 1996 the lake was recognised as a wetland of international importance by designation (RS799) under the Ramsar Convention.
+On 19 March 1996 the lake was recognised as a wetland of international importance by designation (RS799) under the Ramsar Convention.

 Description

 Lake Pinaroo also known as Fort Grey Basin has extremely high cultural values, with many Aboriginal sites and remains from European exploration and settlement.

 Lake Pinaroo is part of the Lake Eyre drainage system, one of the largest systems in the world.
 The lake is listed as a wetland of international significance under the Convention on Wetlands and is the largest terminal basin in the NSW dune fields.
 When full, the lake and other ephemeral wetlands provide valuable breeding habitat for migratory birds.

 Lake Pinaroo plays a crucial role in the survival of many plants and animal species, and supports large numbers of waterbirds and waders, including international migratory species and threatened species.
 When full, Lake Pinaroo is a contrast to the dry landscapes of Sturt National Park, and you can see waterbirds like the freckled and blue-billed ducks, as well as brolgas, grey falcons and budgerigars.

 Lake Pinaroo is an ephemeral lake, meaning it floods for short periods of time and then may not hold water for several years, depending on rainfall.
 It is subject to erratic flood events interspersed with extended dry periods; once full, it may take up to six years to dry out.
 The location covers 718.8 ha in the arid north-western corner of New South Wales (NSW) 24 km south-east of Cameron Corner, and approximately 80 km north-west of Tibooburra.
 It forms the largest terminal basin within the NSW part of the Simpson–Strzelecki Dunefields bioregion.

 The lake filled in March 2021 as a result of the weather system associated with the 2021 Eastern Australian floods with 100mm of rain falling near the lake itself, having been dry for 10 years.

 Lake Pinaroo is also utilised during educational visits by school and university students and scientists.
 A loop walking track has been established at Lake Pinaroo, which takes in historical sites including an old hut, steam engine and Sturt’s tree.
 Interpretive signage for these attractions has been erected.
 Camping facilities are available at this site and are used heavily (in comparison to other sites in the national park), especially during July and October (Ramsar Information Sheet 1998).
 Park camping operates on a permit system and gas barbecues, water and toilets are provided.